-- 5.6.1 Explosion Sensitivity to Mechanical Impact: Not Sensitive. - 5.6.2 Explosion Sensitivity to Static Discharge: The vapors of this product may be ignited by static electrical energy. - 5.7 SPECIAL PROTECTIVE ACTIONS FOR FIRE-FIGHTERS: Incipient fire responders should wear eye protection.
+- 5.6.1 Explosion Sensitivity to Mechanical Impact: Not Sensitive. - 5.6.2 Explosion Sensitivity to Static Discharge: Vapors or aerosols of this product may be ignited by static electrical energy. - 5.7 SPECIAL PROTECTIVE ACTIONS FOR FIRE-FIGHTERS: Incipient fire responders should wear eye protection.
 Structural firefighters must wear Self-Contained Breathing Apparatus and full protective equipment.
 Move containers from fire area if it can be done without risk to personnel.
 If possible, prevent runoff water from entering storm drains, bodies of water, or other environmentally sensitive areas. - 5.7.1 GHS Precautionary Statements for Fire-Fighters: P370 + P378: In case of fire: Use materials appropriate for surrounding fire for extinction.
-Do not use water unless in flooding quantities.